publiccodenet/publiccode.net/product-requirements-document.md

 So that I know what’s changed as a result

 As a journalist /
-I want have great source material about public code / So that I can produce an engaging and impactful story
+I want to have great source material about public code / So that I can produce an engaging and impactful story

 ### Mid-priority